-Direct investments in securities and investments in investment funds (indirect investments) managed by the management company

-The social and environmental objectives of the Fund correspond to the focuses presented above.
+Direct investments in securities and investments in investment funds (indirect investments) managed by the management company The social and environmental objectives of the Fund correspond to the focuses presented above.
 The Fund's sustainable investment process ensures that no investments are made in issuers that violate these criteria.
 In addition, security selection taking the ESGenius score into account results in issuers being preferred for the portfolio that have a lower risk of adverse impacts on the environmental and social objectives of the Fund, and that make a positive environmental and/or social contribution through their exemplary management of these risks:

 All issuers in which the Fund invests are analysed and selected before acquisition on the basis of a predefined sustainability process.
 The proprietary ESGenius process provides a comprehensive ESG analysis of each issuer based on its specific ESG risk profile and the measures taken to mitigate these risks.
-Based on the results of this analysis, the ESGenius rating, only those issuers that achieve a score of at least 30 of 100 possible points are eligible for investment based on an ESG-risk-analysis approach.
+Based on the results of this analysis, the ESGenius rating, only those issuers that achieve a score of at least 30 (Emerging Markets, High Yield) or 50 (Developed Markets) of 100 possible points are eligible for investment based on a best-in-class approach.
 This minimum score can be higher depending on the sector of the economy in which the issuer is active.
 All issuers are also evaluated for violations of the Fund's exclusion criteria.
 This excludes at least half of the analysed issuers from the eligible universe of the Fund.
 The investment universe is assessed for compliance with these criteria at least once per quarter and updated as needed.
 Compliance with the eligible investment universe is verified daily.
 Securities from issuers that no longer meet the sustainability criteria of the Fund are sold while protecting Unit-holder interests.

 Investments in sovereign bonds are subject to similar, specific analysis.
-The minimum ESGenius Score for investment in sovereign bonds is 30 out of 100 points.
+The minimum ESGenius Score for investment in sovereign bonds is 30 (Emerging Markets, High Yield) or 70 (Developed Markets) out of 100 points.